cedmax/akase/README.md

     - moduleId _String_ - the name of the module
     - options _Object_ - 2 properties allowed:
         - config _Object_ - a configuration object to be injected in the init of the module
-        - event _String_ - an event that drives the module start<br/><br/>
+        - event _String_ - an event that drives the module start
         - waitForConfig _Boolean_ - (added in v1.1.0) if true the module would wait until a global object `akase.config.moduleName` is available and will extend the inlined config with it.
-Useful if you need dynamic data from the page (example below).
+Useful if you need dynamic data from the page (example below).<br/><br/>

 - stop and undefine the module (next start will reload the resource)